AstroLabs-UK/SquadronDashboard/README.md

 ## Layout

 - **Left third:** weather — temperature, feels-like, and condition (or your custom weather widget), always visible
 - **Right two-thirds:** rotates every 10 seconds through Leaderboard → News → Events → Instagram.
 The Leaderboard shows Individual and Flight side by side.
-Events show 3 at a time with their own internal rotation, ending on a "see more" QR page if there are more than 3.
+Events show 3 at a time with their own internal rotation, with the "see all events" QR code fixed on the right.
+The Flight leaderboard shows the top 3 flights.
 - **Bottom banner:** only appears when Important Information is enabled and has a message - otherwise takes up zero space

 If weather, news, or the leaderboard fails to load, it shows a short message and, if you've set an error report link, a QR code linking to it.

+## Updating

+Push changes to GitHub and the Pi picks them up by itself (after its next boot, or within 30 minutes). `update.sh` sets `data.json` and `data.backup.json` aside, applies the new code, puts them back and restarts the app.
+Those two files are in `.gitignore`, so they're never committed.
+Run it by hand any time with `bash update.sh`.

 ## Power cuts and corrupted settings